marcosrdac/potential_methods_processing/README.md

 # Example data used

-The magnetic data used as example were modeled with the routines present in Richard j.
-Blakely's "Potential Theory in Gravity and Magnetic Applications"'s Apendix B.
+The magnetic data used as example were modeled with the routines present in Richard J. Blakely's "Potential Theory in Gravity and Magnetic Applications"'s Apendix B.